F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Alright, now I would like to introduce our speakers.

 Our first speaker is Arshjot Singh Gill.
 He is the manager in the ICT licensing or the high-tech licensing team at Sagacious.
-He has been in the patents research area for more than a decade; so, a 10+ years of experience.
+And, he has been in the patents research area for more than a decade; so, a 10+ years of experience.
 Arsh is a patent licensing expert with specific technical expertise in the domain of Computer Sciences.
-So, technologies that he deals with are cloud and storage virtualization and then he has expertise in computer networks and specifically SDN architectures like openstack and openfuel.
-So, he has been working with one of our Fortune 20 clients and while working with them for more than 5 years, he came up with the solution and he has been managing their portfolio for more than 5 years.
+Technologies that he deals with are cloud and storage virtualization and then he also has expertise in computer networks and specifically SDN architectures like openstack and openfuel.
+He has been working with one of our Fortune 20 clients and while working with them for more than 5 years, he came up with the solution and he has been managing their portfolio for more than 5 years.

 Welcome to the webinar Arsh.